 Definition:

-A neural network consists of interconnected layers of nodes (neurons), each representing specific weights and biases, which are fine-tuned through training.
+A neural network is composed of layers of interconnected nodes (neurons), each with specific weights and biases, which are optimized through training.

-Neural networks are at the core of deep learning, powering applications like handwriting recognition, speech synthesis, and even creating art.
+Neural networks form the basis of deep learning, driving such applications as handwriting recognition, speech synthesis, and even generating works of art.

 6. Supervised Learning